nautechsystems/nautilus_trader/docs/2_user_guide/2_backtest_example.md

 # task.visualize(rankdir='LR')
 ```

-^ Notice because our configs share the same data that only one instance of `load` is required
+^ Notice because our configs share the same data, that only one instance of `load` is required.

 ### Start up a local dask cluster to execute the graph